Skip to Content

 Pin this post on Christmas Card Day for later

-Would you like a reminder of this post for Christmas Card Day?
+Would you like a reminder of this post with fun facts about Christmas Card Day?
 Just pin this image to one of your Christmas boards on Pinterest so that you can easily find it later.

 You can also watch our Christmas quotes video on YouTube to get some inspiration for your Christmas messages.